AlexDespain01/mm-hide-all/README.md

 * Note

-This requires the ability for you to click the buttons.
-It is not voice activated nor does it play automatically.
+This requires the ability for you to click the button.
+It is not voice activated.

 I built this as I am personally working on a touch screen MagicMirror of my own that I plan to use this on.